jenkinsci/http-request-plugin/README.md

 The following features are available in both Pipeline and traditional project types:

-* Programmable HTTP method: GET, POST, PUT, DELETE, or HEAD
+* Programmable HTTP method: GET, POST, PUT, PATCH, DELETE, or HEAD
 * Programmable range of expected response codes (a response code outside the range fails the build)
 * Supports Basic Authentication (see global configuration)
 * Supports From Authentication (see global configuration)